|

 A free unsupported application for Apple's Mac OS X,

-"MT Viewer," is also available to read and inspect
+"MT Viewer," is also available on request to read and inspect

 MT files on Macintosh personal computers; MT Viewer can